dataspread/NOAH/README.md

 6. Deploy the WAR file within Tomcat as the root application.
 This can be done via Tomcat's web interface by undeploying any application located at `/` and deploying the WAR file with the context path `/`.
 To do this manually, delete the `webapps/ROOT` folder under `TOMCAT_HOME` while the application is not running, copy the WAR file to the `webapps` folder, and rename it to `ROOT.war`.

 ## Launching NOAH
 After step 3 of Method 1 or step 6 of method 2, you are ready to run the program.
-Visit the url where Tomcat is installed.
-It will be typically [http://localhost:8080/][install_loc] for a local install.
+Visit the url which is typically [http://localhost:8080/][install_loc] for a local install.
 Upload a file and start navigation using the following steps:

 ### Menu Selection
 From the menubar select Nav -> Explore.